SENERGY-Platform/client-connector-lib/README.md

 + `metadata`
 + `data`

-A _command / task_ payload received from the SEPL platform will have the following structure:
+A _'command / task'_ payload received from the SEPL platform will have the following structure:

     [
         {